brandao07/portfolio/README.md

 [App Showcase](https://www.youtube.com/watch?v=xsCyOhg4SyU)

 ##### **Technologies:** Go, Gorilla Mux, PostgreSQL, Docker, JWT

-- Built a RESTful API in Go using Gorilla Mux for a retail POS system, developing over **25 endpoints** for inventory, sales, and user management.
-- Implemented JWT-based authentication and unit/integration testing; used PostgreSQL for relational data modeling and storage.
-- Collaborated remotely in an Agile team using Git and Docker, contributing to sprint planning and containerized backend deployment.

 ## Education 🎓
 - M.E., Software Engineering - University of Minho (_Present_)